BoogieHasFun/CheriWXEdenBasicsMD/README.md

 ### not finished  <br> still needs images

+# Guide by CheriWX, the guide itself is unfinished and is a Google Doc. <br> I didn't create the guide.

 Hi my name is Cheri and I would like to share some scripting things I have learned throughout my 3-4 years playing Arma 3.
 This is not going to get into the complex scripting as I do not want to learn them BUT!
 This will help any new mission maker who does want to make a semi good story.
 So here we go.